sparkmicro/Ki-nTree/README.md

 ## Roadmap

-#### Version 0.5
+#### Version 0.5 or later
 ##### Global

+- Support other suppliers like LCSC and Mouser (Ref #50)
 - Allow user to decide the category code to use for IPN
 - Add "Synchronize" menu option to pull InvenTree parts data into KiCad
 - Fetch Digi-Key price breakdown and add it to Supplier Part (InvenTree)
 - Add option to add as alternate (supplier part) to existing part
 - Document configuration and backend

 ##### GUI

-- Look to improve cosmetics
+- Move to PySide2?
+(Ref #37)
-- Add icon to GUI and executable (not successful earlier, try with PySimpleGUIQt?)
+- Add icon to GUI (not successful using PySimpleGUI)
 - Create loading animation for API searches (asyncio)